It’s easy to forget that your users may have never done this before.

 “You’ll never make it back in time.
 Just don’t do it again.
 Take this card and go sit with the others.”

 Whew.
-First interaction was a little rough, but now I was safely seated in my pew, waiting on the next set of instructions.
+The first interaction was a little rough, but now I was safely seated in my pew, waiting on the next set of instructions.
 While sitting there, no fewer than 6 people repeated my “is this the right line” routine with Peggy (two of them were not, in fact, in the right line) and one other gentleman got the “shorts” talking to.

 Three things became clear, the longer I watched Peggy: